Insights for Design

 e.g. Students and Faculty listed “leadership” as the least important item they would use to sell prospective students on the school > Get leadership content out of the highest level in the navigation and de-prioritize it as a message

-On the other hand, the creative director for this project studied the competition and believed that 1 on 1 “leadership coaching” was a unique and compelling offering for a program in their market.
-Go with your gut, a/b test, recognize that the you don’t know, and always be trying to triangulate data sources.
+Despite the result of a survey, the creative director for this project studied the competition and believed that 1 on 1 “leadership coaching” was a unique and compelling offering for a program in their market.
+Go with your gut, a/b test, recognize that the you don’t know, and most of all, always be looking to triangulate your data sources.

-e.g. Users will go out of their way to preserve context in their space > Be inspired to create interesting ways of a user staying in context as they navigate their OS
+e.g. Users will go out of their way to preserve context in their space > Design a window management system where staying in context is at the forefront

-I noticed a very subtle behavior of users dragging a window to obscure less of the other windows in their space.
+I noticed a very subtle behavior of users dragging a window simply to obscure less of the other windows in their space.
 This is similar to what is accomplished by the feature of “cascading windows.”
-We found out early that many users were averse to maximizing (by asking them) but through a keen observation, the implication that users want context gained a little more weight.
+On this project, we found out early that many users were averse to maximizing (by asking them), but through a keen observation, the insight that users want context gained significant more weight.

 e.g. Knowing the weather is relevant to tasks users accomplish in their Maps app > Lets put a “67 and cloudy” in the map?!

-If your maintaining an open mind, you would have noticed how often weather was part of the navigation and location-finding that is happening in maps and this is exactly what apple maps did.
+If your maintaining an open mind, you would have noticed how often weather was part of the total cx happening in maps and this is exactly what apple maps did.

-A surprising finding that is also strong evidence for going with a particular strategy
+A surprising finding that is strong evidence for a particular strategy

 For the lucky ones only.

-e.g. Those who visited Doctor and Affordability pages were more likely to convert then visitors to other pages > Funnel users through doctor-specific, not clinic-specific conversion flows.
+e.g. Those who visited Doctor and Affordability pages were more likely to convert then visitors to other pages > A worhy hypothesis: Funnel users through doctor-specific, not clinic-specific conversion flows.
 Consider ramping up the doctor-centric strategy for content.

-A simple tactic that eventually bubbles up as an important element of your new design strategy
+A simple tactic that bubbles up as a key element of your new design strategy

 e.g. Those who apply to the MBA program spend a majority of time in admissions pages and do not visit alumni/careers/news content > Sell the program on admissions pages where prospectives are spending a lot of time